Citrix Virtual Apps and Desktops

 To review the entire configuration process, see Install and configure.

-You can create a Citrix Provisioning catalog using the Full Configuration interface and PowerShell.
+You can create a Citrix Provisioning catalog using Web Studio and PowerShell.
 This implementation provides you the following advantages:

 • A single unified console to manage both MCS and Citrix Provisioning catalogs.